 Your annual check-up is a good time to make sure all’s well with your dog’s teeth and gums.
 During the exam, your vet will check for any swelling, asymmetry or discharge, check inside the mouth at the teeth, tongue, gums and also take a look at the palate and tonsils.
 If there’s any tartar build-up, it should be removed.

 You’ll need a good canine toothbrush and paste, and a bit of patience.
 If you’re still unsure how to tackle your dog’s teeth, ask your vet for advice.

 You can also use dental treats to combine treating with dental care.
-They are included in every We are Pets food boxes and hampers.

-- Teeth and gum health play a major role in a dog’s general wellbeing
+- Teeth and gum health play a major role in a dog’s general well being

 - Signs of problems include bad breath, trouble eating, drooling or swelling in the jaw or face area